mattdistefano/accessibility-training/readme.md

 ## What are the relevant standards/guidelines?

-WCAG 2.0 is the most widely-recognized guideline for digital accessibility.
-While it is not currently required by law, courts have identified it as a benchmark for accessibility in lawsuits brought under ADA, and it is likely to be the basis for future legislation.
+[WCAG 2.0](https://www.w3.org/TR/WCAG20/) is the most widely-recognized guideline for digital accessibility.
+While it is not currently broadly required by law, both courts and various government agencies have identified it as a benchmark for accessibility in lawsuits brought under ADA, and it is likely to be the basis for future legislation.

 WCAG 2.0 is broken into 3 levels - A, AA, and AAA (AAA being the most stringent).
 We currently try to comply with AA.